ERNICommunity/GraphQL-DotNet-Template/README.md

     - change data
 - **subscriptions**
   - subscription to events

+### Points For Improvement

+- The publicly exposed UUIDs should not be used internally to relate reviews to products.
+- GraphQL offers a caching using a so called DataLoader.
+This could be added to this project
+- Even though GraphQLs query language is type safe the implementation of the types under [Types](GraphQL/Types/) is not type safe with regard to the .Net type system
+- Some solutions can be considered clumsy, such as
+  - Needing to register the product interface definition separately in each [product](GraphQL/Types/ProductType).
+  - The schema [implementation](GraphQL/ProductSchema.cs) has to be told explicitly what concrete types are available.
+  - Similarly, the [mutation](GraphQL/ProductMutation.cs) has to know about every product type, too.
+- For some reason the GraphiQL documentation does not load when subscriptions are enabled.
+(Comment out the subscriptions in the [schema](GraphQL/ProductSchema.cs) in order to get the docs.)

 ## Running
 Run the command `dotnet run` in a terminal and then open a browser at the projects ui [playground](https://localhost:5001/ui/playground).